-Agriculture has played a vital role in this achievement as well as in the country's overall growth, contributing an average of 17% to national GDP and generating approximately US\$12.5 billion in exports each year.7 Moreover, the Vietnamese agricultural sector has exceeded that of almost every neighboring country, growing nearly 4% per annum between 2000 and 2012, in the process positioning Vietnam as a global leader in the export of agricultural commodities.8 Viet Nam outperforms other Southeast Asian countries in the production of rice, maize, coffee, rubber, cashew, tea, and pepper.
-In terms of trade, the share of agricultural commodities amounts to roughly 15% of total exports.9 Accelerated by its succession into the Association of Southeast Asian Nations Free Trade Area in 1995, Viet Nam is now one of the world's largest exporters of rice and coffee, and a regional leader for other staple commodities including cashew nuts, vegetables, and rubber.10
+Agriculture has played a vital role in this achievement as well as in the country's overall growth, contributing an average of 17% to national GDP and generating approximately US\$12.5 billion each year in exports.7 Moreover, the Vietnamese agricultural sector has exceeded that of almost every neighboring country, growing nearly 4% per annum between 2000 and 2012, and making Viet Nam a global leader in the export of agricultural commodities.8 Viet Nam outperforms other Southeast Asian countries in the production of rice, maize, coffee, rubber, cashew, tea, and pepper.
+In terms of trade, the share of agricultural commodities amounts to roughly 15% of total exports.9 Accelerated by its succession into the Association of Southeast Asian Nations Free Trade Area in 1995, Viet Nam is now one of the world's largest exporters of rice and coffee, and a regional leader for other staple commodities, including cashew nuts, vegetables, and rubber.10

-Nevertheless, Viet Nam's exponential growth in land productivity has tapered in recent years, and the country currently trails several neighboring countries in terms of agricultural output of key commodities, including rice.11 A complex, interrelated set of problems is causing this phenomenon - notably the prioritization of productivity over sustainability resulting from overreliance on inputs.
+Nevertheless, Viet Nam's exponential growth in land productivity has tapered in recent years, and the country currently trails several neighboring countries in terms of agricultural output for key commodities, including rice.
+11 A complex, interrelated set of problems is causing this phenomenon, including the prioritization of productivity over sustainability and unsustainable farm economics resulting from overreliance on inputs.
 Additionally, agriculture is facing growing domestic competition from successful urban sectors, including industry and services, for resources such as labor, land, and water.
-Rising labor costs in particular are resulting from a shrinking, aging agricultural population, and are beginning to inhibit the agricultural sector's ability to compete on the global stage as a low-cost producer of undifferentiated bulk commodities.
-Agriculture's share of national GDP has fallen from 19% in 2013 to 17% today.12